Mirena (hormonal IUD)

 - Are younger than age 20

-- Had Mirena inserted immediately after childbirth
+- Had Mirena inserted immediately after childbirth or an abortion

-Your health care provider may recommend removal of Mirena if you develop:
+In addition, your health care provider may recommend removal of Mirena if you develop:

 - A pelvic infection